Sinfonia da Requiem: Instrumentation

-The score is written for 3 flutes (3rd doubling piccolo and alto flute ad lib.), 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭ (doubling E-flat clarinet), alto saxophone (ad lib.), 2 bassoons, contrabassoon, 6 horns (2 of these ad lib.), 3 trumpets, 3 trombones, tuba, timpani, bass drum, side drum, cymbals, tambourine, whip, xylophone, 2 harps (second ad lib.), piano, and strings.
+The score is written for 3 flutes (3rd doubling piccolo and alto flute ad lib.), 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭ (doubling E♭ clarinet), alto saxophone (ad lib.), 2 bassoons, contrabassoon, 6 horns (2 of these ad lib.), 3 trumpets, 3 trombones, tuba, timpani, bass drum, side drum, cymbals, tambourine, whip, xylophone, 2 harps (second ad lib.), piano, and strings.

 Anti-war tone

 According to Herbert Glass, Britten composed the Sinfonia da Requiem as a memorial to his parents.
 It was also an expression of the composer's lifelong pacifism and a reaction to the darkening political developments that led eventually to the Second World War.
 He had, in fact, recently settled in the United States because of Britain's involvement in the war.
 In an article published on 27 April 1940, he told the New York Sun, "I'm making it just as anti-war as possible ...
 I don't believe you can express social or political or economic theories in music, but by coupling new music with well-known musical phrases, I think it's possible to get over certain ideas ... all I'm sure of is my own anti-war conviction as I write it."

 Britten's politically themed works before 1939 had not proved popular.
 While his publisher, Boosey & Hawkes, had supported him in his composition, it had also tried to encourage him to write more conventional pieces, suggesting, for example, a piano concerto for the BBC and a ballet for Sadler's Wells.
 The war changed all this.
 Before the Sinfonia, the Ballad of Heroes and Advance Democracy did well because of their political themes.